Michele Burtner, CNM, MS (Director)

 I’m Becky Skovgaard.
 I have a bachelor’s degree from Bennington College in Vermont and then another in nursing from Case Western Reserve University.
 I attended Georgetown University for my midwifery education and worked there as midwife and faculty after that.
 I have been with URMC Midwifery since 1994.

 I’ve been privileged to work with a midwife who I believe is the world expert on the topic of the timing of cord clamping, and have published a little on this.
 (Short answer: keep those scissors off that cord.)
 I also write regularly for Peri-FACTS, an ongoing, international educational program for obstetrics professionals that is based at the University of Rochester.

 I have two kids in college and one in the Navy (and a husband who teaches nearly every biology student at the U of R).
 I grew up in Montana and I guess that’s why I spend a lot of time outdoors.
 I believe two things are true if you live in Rochester: your garden can never have too many spring bulbs, and your yard will never have enough Christmas lights.
-When I’m not too busy I write romance.
+When I’m not too busy I write romance (for the fictional story of a Rochester midwife and a hot city cop, see Tynie's Place).
 And, oh yeah, I like waiting around for babies to come.

 Jenney Anne Stringer, CNM, MSN

 I obtained my undergraduate degree from Hamilton College and, after working as a doula for several years, went on to receive my nursing and midwifery degrees at Oregon Health and Science University.

 I have experience attending births in a variety of settings including university hospitals, rural community hospitals, birth centers and home births.
 Supporting couples through their pregnancies, labors, and births is one of my passions and greatest joys in life.
 I also take great satisfaction in empowering women to find contraceptive methods that work for them.